Sunday, June 03, 2012

 Somebody just asked me what I was writing here, and it made me self-conscious.
 I remember on the Dreamgirls set, there was a woman who was super convinced that I was writing about her.
 She said, again and again, that I couldn't put her in a book or mention her in my report to the mothership.
-The only reason I even remember her instead of staring at Beyonce's bosoms was because of the irrational paranoia of that woman--and again, here I am writing about it.
+The only reason I even remember interacting with her instead of staring at Beyonce's bosoms was because of the irrational paranoia of that strange woman--and again, here I am writing about it.

 Man, it's so weird what you remember from these experiences.
 For example, I remember a bunch of us extras passing around a flask on a basketball game set, but not what it was for, and I remember this dude's insanely-lame Sci-Fi costume on that Leonard Nimoy commercial, but not what I wore or what the commercial was even for (Alleve . . . it just came to me).
 Entire series I worked on that I no longer remember, but I can still see Heather Locklear's legs on the one day I was on the "Spin City" set.

 I don't know what to write about here, because I'm too close to it.
 I think I'll recall what it was like to have all that blood on me, and maybe the gunfire, but who knows?
 I might remember the bald guy who played a zombie, but wouldn't let them put blood on him and insisted on wearing his glasses (he really stood out).
 Or the woman who stood about four-two and they covered her face in blood, so she looked like a child every time the camera was on her.
 Or kicking a dude in the hat.
 Or the Russian girl in the pink shorts.